mapbox/ecs-watchbot/readme.md

 ### Using watchbot-progress

 `watchbot-progress` is a CLI command that is available to use on a reduce-enabled stack.
-This is one mechanism by which you can report progress to Watchbot as part of the above messaging flow.
+This is one mechanism by which you can report progress to Watchbot as part ofthe above messaging flow.

+For usage examples and and additional documentation, see [watchbot-progress](https://github.com/mapbox/watchbot-progress).

 Install Watchbot globally as part of your worker's Dockerfile to gain access to the CLI command on your workers at runtime: